crystallabs/crysterm/USAGE.md

    This also makes alpha/transparency blending correct (each frame blends over the base, not over the previous frame's already-blended result) and removes the need to manually clear spots a widget has vacated.
-3. Walks the screen's direct children in order and calls `render` on each, which recursively renders their children.
+3. Walks the window's direct children in order and calls `render` on each, which recursively renders their children.
 Each widget paints itself into `@lines`.
 4. Optionally docks borders (when `dock_borders` is on).
 5. Calls **`draw`**, which compares the new buffer to what is on the terminal and